collective/collective.flowplayer/README.txt

 You can also use the 'player' property to change the player SWF file that's used, e.g. to switch to commercial version if you have this installed.

+'''Important note''' Since playlist configuration is a generated javascript file included in portal_javascript, you must reload portal_javascript after global player configuration is changed or portal_javascript must be running in debug mode (not reccommended for production sites).
+Go to ZMI/portal_javascript, scroll down and pres "Save" button after your flowplayer_properties are set.

 Since FlowPlayer3 uses more complex properties and plugins infrastructure, most of visual properties are defined as a plugin configuration (e.g. control bar is separate plugin with own set of properties).
 If you want to configure